opencv/opencv/doc/js_tutorials/js_setup/js_setup/js_setup.markdown

     @endcode

     @note
     The loader is implemented as a js file in the path `<opencv_js_dir>/bin/loader.js`.
-The loader can detect the features of the broswer and load corresponding OpenCV.js automatically.
-To use it, you need to introduce it as a script in your Web application.
+The loader utilizes the [WebAssembly Feature Detection](https://github.com/GoogleChromeLabs/wasm-feature-detect) to detect the features of the broswer and load corresponding OpenCV.js automatically.
+To use it, you need to use the UMD version of [WebAssembly Feature Detection](https://github.com/GoogleChromeLabs/wasm-feature-detect) and introduce the `loader.js` in your Web application.

     Example Code:
     @code{.javascipt}
-    // Create an instance
-    loader = new Loader();

     //Set paths configuration
     pathsConfig = {
         wasm: "../../build_wasm/opencv.js",